Generalization Bounds of Nonconvex-(Strongly)-Concave Stochastic Minimax Optimization: Uniform Convergence and Generalization

 \subsection{NC-C Stochastic Minimax Optimization}

-In this subsection, we derive the uniform convergence and algorithm-agnostic generalization bounds for NC-C stochastic minimax problems in the following theorem.
-Recall that the primal function $\Phi$ is $L$-weakly convex \citep{thekumparampil2019efficient} and $\nabla \Phi$ is not well-defined.
-We use the gradient of the Moreau envelope of the primal function as the measurement \citep{davis2019stochastic}.
+In this subsection, we derive the uniform convergence and algorithm-agnostic generalization bounds for NC-C stochastic minimax problems.
+Recall that the primal function $\Phi$ is $L$-weakly convex \citep{thekumparampil2019efficient}, and thus that $\nabla \Phi$ is not well-defined.
+We use the gradient norm of the Moreau envelope of the primal function as the measurement \citep{davis2019stochastic}.